azrilrahim/cryptolocker-dga/README.txt

 The codes should produced significant possible results to immediate variants of CRYPTO family Malware.

-CRYPTO DGA is generated against date input.
+CRYPTODGA is generated against date input.
 CRYPTODGA generates about 10000 domain per day.
 Using cryptodga, a specific domains list can be produced on targeted date.